FrankMerriman/Raspberry-Pi.neapple/README.md

 ![Terminal showing adapter as wlan1](https://user-images.githubusercontent.com/68456230/207236952-280c317f-c946-4557-bafe-f6620b140fea.png)

 This tutorial (and the source code) assumes you use the adapter listed as `wlan1` as your access point, and the adapter listed as `wlan0` as a means of connecting to the internet.
-If your system requires the inverse assumption, make sure to substitute all instances of `wlan0` for `wlan1` (and vice-versa) for the remainder of this tutorial and be sure to change line 34 of `package_sniffer.c`
+If your system requires the inverse assumption, make sure to substitute all instances of `wlan0` for `wlan1` (and vice-versa) for the remainder of this tutorial and be sure to change line 34 of `packet_sniffer.c`

 ### 1.4 Resolving auto-connect
 Currently, both `wlan0` and `wlan1` are connecting to the same access point.
 This will cause problems down the line as `wlan1` needs to be configured to accept incoming traffic.